-- Sometimes a child might have just one disorder, but the medication recommended for treating it doesn’t help her enough at an appropriate dosage.
-She might be showing some improvement, but she’s still struggling.
+- Sometimes a child might have just one disorder, but the medication recommended for treating it doesn’t help them enough at an appropriate dosage.
+They might be showing some improvement, but they’re still struggling.
 Your doctor might propose adding a second medication to boost the effect of the first.
-For example, if she has ADHD and hasn’t improved enough on a stimulant medication, your doctor might want to try adding a nonstimulant medication that helps with ADHD symptoms like Strattera (atomoxetine).
+For example, if they have ADHD and haven’t improved enough on a stimulant medication, your doctor might want to try adding a nonstimulant medication that helps with ADHD symptoms like Strattera (atomoxetine).

-- Another possibility is that your child does respond well to the first medication your doctor prescribes—it successfully alleviates her symptoms—but she experiences side effects that are unpleasant or harmful.
-Your doctor might want to lower the dose of the medication to the point where the side effects are not a problem, and then add a different medication to give her a little more help with her symptoms.
+- Another possibility is that your child does respond well to the first medication your doctor prescribes—it successfully alleviates their symptoms—but they experience side effects that are unpleasant or harmful.
+Your doctor might want to lower the dose of the medication to the point where the side effects are not a problem, and then add a different medication to give them a little more help with their symptoms.
 For instance, if your child with ADHD can’t tolerate an effective dose of a stimulant without serious sleep or eating problems, your doctor might lower the dose and add a prescription of a nonstimulant medication like Tenex (guanfacine).

 - Sometimes medications are added to counteract the side effects of the first medication without lowering the dosage of that medication.
 For instance, if your child with ADHD has sleep problems as a side effect of stimulant medication, your doctor might prescribe medications like Catapres (clonidine) to counteract the insomnia.
 In most cases, it’s preferable to reduce the dosage of the first medication, or change meds, to minimize the side effects, but in some cases this combination might be preferred.

 Is it safe for a child to take more than one psychotropic medication?